 Sam Kirkham supervises 1 postgraduate research students.
 Some of the students have produced research profiles, these are listed below:

-I would be happy to receive applications in the areas of sociophonetics, phonetics, laboratory phonology, sociolinguistics, and language variation and change, as well as projects that make use of the Phonetics Lab facilities.
+I would be happy to receive applications in the areas of phonetics, sociophonetics, sociolinguistics, language variation and change, laboratory phonology, and accent variation, as well as projects that make use of the Phonetics Lab facilities.
+I am also happy to co-supervise research on aspects of speech processing.

 In 2013/14 I am teaching on the following courses: